100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

-Origins Available: English, Scottish
+Origins Available: English

 Scottish surnames are distinguished by a multitude of spelling variations because, over the centuries, the names were frequently translated into and from Gaelic.
 Furthermore, the spelling of surnames was rarely consistent because medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules.
 The different versions of a surname, such as the inclusion of the patronymic prefix "Mac", frequently indicated a religious or Clan affiliation or even a division of the family.
 Moreover, a large number of foreign names were brought into Scotland, accelerating accentuating the alterations to various surnames.
 The name Watt has also been spelled Watts, Wathes, Wattys, Wath, Watt and others.

 This web page shows only a small excerpt of our Watt research.
-Another 436 words (31 lines of text) covering the years 1446, 1511, 1586, 1596, 1609, 1615, 1663, and 1796 are included under the topic Early Watt History in all our PDF Extended History products.
+Another 436 words (31 lines of text) covering the years 1446, 1511, 1586, 1596, 1609, 1615, 1663, and 1796 are included under the topic Early Watt History in all our PDF Extended History products

-More information is included under the topic Early Watt Notables in all our PDF Extended History products.
+More information is included under the topic Early Watt Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
 Another 91 words (6 lines of text) about their life in Ireland

 Some of the first immigrants to cross the Atlantic and come to North America carried the name Watt, or a variant listed above: